This credit helps low- to moderate-income individuals with the sales tax they pay. The credit is part of the Ontario Trillium Benefit.

 How do I get the credit?

-You need to file a personal income tax and benefit return (return) to get this money.
+You need to file a General Income Tax and Benefit return (tax return) to get this money.

 You may qualify for this payment even if you do not owe income tax.

 The deadline for filing returns is April 30 of each year.
 If you file late, your payments may be delayed.